fxnaranjo/datapower-mq/README.md

 You can find more information about this topic on: [Datapower Documentation](https://www.ibm.com/docs/en/datapower-gateway/10.5.0?topic=mq-basic-scenarios)

 ### 1.Requirements
-- IBM Datapower Physical Appliance/Virtual Machine/Docker Container
+- IBM Datapower Physical Appliance/Virtual Machine/Docker Container (IDG.10.5.0.6)
 - IBM MQ V9.X
-- App Connect Enterprise 12.x
+- App Connect Enterprise 12.x with associated MQ

 ### 2.Preparing MQ Environment
 - You must have access to an IBM MQ Queue Manager V9+ in order to create the queues for the excersice